bwconrad/CIFAR/README.md

 |0\%|94.86/5.14|baseline.yaml||

 ## Augmentations
-- Images are first augmented with random horizonal flip, translation and normalization before any other augmentation are applied.
-Cutout is applied after Autoaugment/RandAugment when usedi together.
+- The standard augmentations are random horizonal flips, random translations and normalization.
+Addition augmentations are applied after the random flip and translation while normalization is always applied last.
+Cutout is applied after Autoaugment/RandAugment when used together.
 ### 200 epochs  (Learning rate divided by 10 at epoch 100 and 150)

 |Method|Acc/Error (%)|Config|Parameters|